(( Knots )) A Faster way to Tie // Segment Knotting

-It only has 8 strings, in sections which are interlock
+It only has 8 strings, in segments which are interlock

-You need to finish one section or one part first before you can do the next - this is what I mean with interlock
+You need to finish one segment or one part first before you can do the next - this is what I mean with interlock

 The pattern is made out of several basic "pieces",

 -Small diamonds -